Curtis Bok: Philanthropy

-Bok served as president of the Philadelphia Orchestra Association, but resigned after its board forced the resignation of conductor Leopold Stokowski.
-He was an officer of the Curtis Institute of Music, and founded the Philadelphia Forum, a cultural boosterism group that sponsored lectures, concerts and art exhibits.
+Bok served as president of the Philadelphia Orchestra Association, but resigned in 1941 after his board forced the resignation of conductor Leopold Stokowski.
+He was treasurer of the Curtis Institute of Music, and founded the Philadelphia Forum, a cultural boosterism group that sponsored lectures, concerts and art exhibits.
 He was a member of the Committee of Seventy, a Philadelphia watchdog organization that promoted good government.

 He directed his father's American Foundation, which promoted world peace.
 A supporter of presidential candidate Franklin Delano Roosevelt's efforts to normalize relations between the United States and the Soviet Union, Bok made a two-month tour of Russia in 1932, then stayed on for three additional months, working in a factory and as a chauffeur.
-He wrote an idealistic book about life in the Socialist Republic, which landed him on the July 17, 1933, cover of Time magazine.
+He wrote an idealistic book about life in the Socialist Republic, which landed him on the July 17, 1933, cover of Time Magazine.

 Writings

 Bok wrote many legal opinions and made contributions to law journals.
 His first three novels were courtroom dramas.
 He was a strong opponent of capital punishment and, in Star Wormwood (1959), used the most heinous crime imaginable to argue that it was still unjustified.
 Bok was an avid sailor, and twice sailed a 42-foot ketch across the Atlantic Ocean.
-His final novel was a romance in which a sailor on a voyage reads a love letter each day.
+His final novel was a romance in which a sailor on a lone voyage reads a love letter each day.